 - Undulating ridgeline terrain (constant ups and downs)

-- Above treeline hiking leaves you exposed to high winds and colder temperatures
+- Hiking above the treeline exposes you to high winds and colder temperatures

 - Water sources are far apart, meaning you must carry extra water weight for long stretches